 Under this label, he released his official debut album, which is called Arena Rap.
 Despite being relatively new to the hip-hop industry, he has accrued a Yelawolf net worth of $3.5 million to date.

 How Much Is Yelawolf Worth Now?

 From 2011 until now, Yelawolf has gone on to release four more albums, as well as a number of mixtapes.
-He now regularly collaborates with fellow hip hop and rap stars like the group Blink 182, Travis Barker, Ed Sheeran, Transplants, Raekwon, Paul Wall, and Killer Mike, among numerous others.
+He now regularly collaborates with fellow hip-hop and rap stars like Blink 182, Travis Barker, Ed Sheeran, Transplants, Raekwon, Paul Wall, and Killer Mike, among others.
 He most recently released his fifth album, called Love Story, in 2014.
 The album, like his others, has done well on the charts and contributed to his net worth.